Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Strong gravitational lensings by a regular black hole in asymptotically safe gravity

-In this section, similar to the methodology introduced by Bozza \cite{Bozza:2002zj} and improved by Tsukamoto \cite{Tsukamoto:2016jzh}, we briefly review the logarithmic behavior of the strong deflection angle and the lensing observables in a general static, spherically symmetric spacetime background.
+In this section, we first make a brief review on the static spherically symmetric regular black hole solution to the corresponding field equations in asymptotically safe gravity.
+Then let us follow the methodology introduced by Bozza \cite{Bozza:2002zj} and improved by Tsukamoto \cite{Tsukamoto:2016jzh}, we calculate the strong deflection angle of light around the regular black hole in this gravity framework, and evaluate the lensing observables in the strong field regime by utilizing the data of the supermassive $SgrA^*$ and $M87^*$ black holes.